atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 Unrecognised fields are ignored.

-**Response** — the server generates a UUIDv4 challenge and a session ID and stores the challenge under `<keyPrefix><sessionId><fromAtSign>` (with TTL 60 s), where `keyPrefix` is `private:` if the connecting atSign matches the
+Response: the server generates a UUIDv4 challenge and a session ID and stores the challenge under `<keyPrefix><sessionId><fromAtSign>` (with TTL 60 s), where `keyPrefix` is `private:` if the connecting atSign matches the